adrianlord263/kernelcraft-os/README.md

-# creating my web based os of destop
+# kernelcraft-os
-  and mobiles
+creating my web based os of destop and mobiles